httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 --- abstract

-This specification introduces a means of describing the relationships between stored responses in HTTP caches, "grouping" them by associating a stored response with one or more opaque strings.
+This specification introduces a means of describing the relationships between stored responses in HTTP caches, "grouping" them by associating a stored response with one or more strings.

 --- middle